RedisLabs/redislabs-docs/content/kubernetes/active-active/edit-clusters.md

 1. From one of the existing participating clusters, create a `RedisEnterpriseRemoteCluster` (RERC) custom resource for the new participating cluster.

-  This example shows a RERC custom resource for an REC named `rec-boston` in the namespace `ns-massachusetts`.
+  This example shows an RERC custom resource for an REC named `rec-boston` in the namespace `ns-massachusetts`.

   ```yaml
   apiVersion: app.redislabs.com/v1alpha1